IcaliaLabs/guides/git/DATABASE_SYNC.md

 # Database Sync

-In order to keep the staging and production databases in sync, just follow these steps.
+In order to keep the development, staging and production databases in sync, just follow these steps.

 ## Synchronization

-You can copy the production app's data to the staging app's database with this command:
+#### Copying the production app's data to the staging app's database

+Type in the following command in the terminal, replacing the app names and database colors with the appropriate values.
+The database color can be found by looking at the Heroku dashboard for the app (in the add-on section).

 ```console
 $ heroku pg:copy YOUR_PRODUCTION_APP_NAME::YOUR_PRODUCTION_APP_DATABASE_COLOR YOUR_STAGING_APP_DATABASE_COLOR --app YOUR_STAGING_APP_NAME